A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Introduction

 Recent advances in machine learning have made these challenges manageable.
 Data-driven methods offer a promising solution by enabling optimization-based control even when detailed models for particle size distribution and crystallization dynamics are used.
 Surrogate models can approximate complex first-principle models while maintaining computational efficiency, making real-time optimization feasible.
-Applications of surrogate modeling in process optimization have been successfully demonstrated in \citep{misenerFormulatingDatadrivenSurrogate2023, fiedlerEconomicNonlinearPredictive2020, johnsonRobustNonlinearModel2024}.
-For crystallization, \citet{meyerMethodRapidCreation2024} applied a data-driven approach, using process measurement data to train models for batch crystallization, and successfully integrated them into an MPC framework.
-However, most existing approaches only track auxiliary states, e.g. the concentration of the liquid phase, indirectly controlling the particle size distribution rather than explicitly regulating its key characteristics.
-For instance, \citet{limaDevelopmentRecurrentNeural2022} implemented a neural network-based nonlinear MPC scheme for batch crystallization to track solute concentration, while \citet{rohaniModelingControlContinuous1999b} applied neural networks in autoregressive models with exogenous inputs (ARX) to regulate supersaturation in continuous crystallization.
+However, most existing approaches only track auxiliary states, e.g. the concentration of the liquid phase, indirectly controlling the particle size distribution rather than explicitly regulating its key characteristics \citep{limaDevelopmentRecurrentNeural2022, rohaniModelingControlContinuous1999}.

 Despite these advances, it has not yet been computationally feasible to develop MPC schemes that incorporate both a detailed particle size distribution model and a spatially distributed crystallizer model.
 As a result, there is currently no comprehensive overview of dynamic modeling techniques that address both aspects.
-This work aims to bridge this gap by providing a tutorial overview of the most suitable dynamic modeling strategies for particle size distribution and spatially distributed crystallizers.
-Additionally, we outline the steps required to develop machine learning-based surrogate models and demonstrate how they can be leveraged to construct computationally tractable MPC controllers enabling advanced process control for continuous crystallization processes.
+This work aims to address this gap by providing a tutorial overview of the most suitable dynamic modeling strategies for particle size distribution and spatially distributed crystallizers.
+We outline the steps required to develop machine learning-based surrogate models and demonstrate how they can be leveraged to construct computationally tractable MPC controllers enabling advanced process control for continuous crystallization processes.
 With this tutorial, we aim to foster stronger collaboration between the communities of advanced process control and continuous crystallization.